LEARNING GUIDE TO:

 D. The Equal Rights Amendment is not the law; however, by statute, Congress and the states have granted women the right to equality in many spheres of life.
 Research the legal rights of women to equal treatment on a national basis and in the laws of your state and trace the history of how women obtained those rights.
 Write an essay with the results of your research citing key statutes and cases.
 Teacher's Note: This essay may be broken down into the following areas: Jury Service -- The landmark federal cases are Glasser v.
 U.S. (1942); Hoyt v.
 Florida (1961); and Taylor v.
 Louisiana (1975); Employment -- the landmark laws are the Equal Pay Act of 1963, Title VII of the Civil Right Act (1964) which banned discrimination based on race, color, religion, national origin or sex; one landmark case under this statute was Weeks v.
 Southern Bell Tel. and Tel.; Family Law: Reed v.
 Reed; Social Rights: Roberts v.
 United States Jaycees (1984) affirming that "sex discrimination will not be accepted in the public marketplace" Education; Title IX of the Civil Rights Act (1972) prohibiting sex discrimination in schools which receive federal money.

-E. Evaluate the almost-successful campaign of Hilary Rodham Clinton for the Democratic nomination for president in 2008 from the standpoint of what it says about the progress of women in the political life of the United States.
-Was it a fluke brought on by the fact that her husband was once president or was it evidence that women have arrived at full equality as politicians in the United States?
+E. Evaluate the almost-successful campaigns of Hilary Rodham Clinton for the Democratic nomination for president in 2008 and for President in 2016 from the standpoint of what they show about the progress of women in the political life of the United States, or the lack of such progress.

 G. Evaluate the treatment of blacks by whites in the suffrage movement.
 Teacher's Note: A good essay on this topic will mention the unfulfilled promise by the progressives to focus on women's suffrage after voting rights had been secured for black men; Sojourner Truth, Mary Church Terrell and the National Association of Colored Women; the increasing racism in U.S. society in the late 19th and early 20th centuries; Ida Wells Barnett and the participation of black women in the Congressional Union's March, 1913 parade.